bastienird/vlab5-course/md_out/deploy-repos-in-vlab-rstudioserver.md

-Bonus (Advanced): Deploy repositories in your own VLab
+Advanced: Deploy repositories in your own VLab
 ================
 VLab Course Team